 Prices are Increasing in Spain

-According to TINSA, the prices of Spanish houses having its highest annual rise since 2006 with 6.49% in recent years to €1,493 per square meter.
+According to TINSA, the prices of Spanish houses having their highest annual rise since 2006 with 6.49% in recent years to €1,493 per square meter.
 House prices are getting high nationwide with every quarter by 1.7% during the last quarter.
 For 8 years, house prices have been declining but the market is now growing again.
 The demand for buying property is rising.
 As reported by Instituto Nacional Estadistica (INE) first 11 months of 2018 property sales boosted 10.6% to 481,220 homes compared to last year, and other rises of the latest years were 15.4% in 2017 and 11.5% in 2015.
 This increase greatly encouraged foreigners to buy a home in cities like Costa del Sol, Barcelona, Galicia, Andalucía, Valencia and other metropolitan cities.
-The table below indicates changes in land prices euro per square.

 Foreign Property Owners by Country

 Foreign home buyers are mostly British, German, Romanian, French, Moroccan, Italian and Swedish.
 In 2019, 16.95% of all transactions were foreign house purchase.
 Percentage of these followed by 14% of British, 7.9% French, 7.8% German, 7.3% Romanian and 6.9% Moroccan.
 The rest of the buyers consist of Belgian, Chinese, Italian and Sweden.
 Popular cities of these purchases are Valencia, Canary Islands, and Murcia.
 Because of this strong demand, supply is also thriving, and the construction of new homes is active again.
 In 2018, in the period of the first seven months, permit of residential building area and number increased by 9.5% and 7.7% respectively.